cheklinim/seminar3_3136_3137/instruction_git.md

 ### Commands push, pull, fork, pull request

-When local and remote repositories are linked, you can work with your file on computer.
+When local and remote repositories are linked (and you have full access to modify it on GitHub), you can work with your file on computer.
 To upload modified file on GitHub use command:

     git push